Had a great time on my Manali trip with Tour My Holiday.Everything was easy and well-managed. Loved it

 mountains, this could be a unique experience.

-Overall, the best time to visit Kanatal largely depends on your preference.
+Overall, the Kanatal trip planning largely depends on your preference.
 If you want to enjoy a

 pleasant climate and outdoor activities, April to June and September to November are the best months.